amith-lokhande/Tableau-Repo/README.md

 This repository contains my work in Tableau.

-Some images cannot be viewed on GitHub due to the naming of the folders and other constraints.
-Due to this issue, I have uploaded my dashboards to Google Drive as well.
-The link is below.
+Due to certain constraints and naming conventions, some images may not be visible on GitHub.
+Therfore, I have also uploaded my dashboards on Google Drive as well.
+The link is provided below (click on Google Drive).

-**Link to Google Drive** - [Google Drive](https://drive.google.com/drive/folders/1eTLrqD4Z4QTiKOjnEz-HH0Jg340mqiTW?usp=sharing)
+**Link to Google Drive** - [Google Drive](https://tinyurl.com/2s3896ww)

-**Note** - Some elements in the dashboard (such as filters placed at the top) are misplaced when downloading the image from the Tableau Public server.
-These changes can be found in the file itself.
+**Note** - Some elements in the dashboard images (such as filters placed at the top) are either misplaced or do not appear when downloading the image from Tableau Public Server.
+These changes can be found in the tableau file itself.